-This guide to the best French ski resorts will help you decide where to go.
+France offers some of the world’s finest ski destinations, and we’re here to help you navigate through the abundance of choices.
+From adrenaline-pumping slopes to picturesque alpine landscapes, join us as we explore the breathtaking realm of French ski resorts.
+Get ready for an unforgettable winter adventure.
 France is blessed with some of best skiing resorts in the world but if you don’t know your Courchevel from your Portes du Soleil, read on.

 Each village offers something slightly different.
 Châtel is a lovely village with a very French feel, traditional Alpine charm and beautiful chalets.
 Morzine is a larger resort nearby and very popular with the Brits.
 It offers great skiing for both intermediates and beginners.
 They especially enjoy the wide gentle pistes at Les Gets.
 Avoriaz is a purpose ski-built resort a few kms up the valley and is car free.
 Avoriaz offers ski-in ski-out apartments and is famous for its 1960’s architecture.

 Nearest airports: Geneva, 90 minutes.

 A very well-known area and also one of the largest ski areas in the world.
 Les Trois Vallees is another of the best ski resorts in France.
 It offers more than 600km of pistes.
 There are 180 lifts which link the eight resorts and three valleys.
 Val Thorens is Europe’s highest at 2,300m.
 Meribel is at 1,450m and Courchevel covers three main areas at 1,150m, 1,650m and 1,850m.
 Courchevel is well-known for its glitz, glamour and multi-million Euro chalets.

 Nearest airports: Chambery 90 minutes, Geneva, 130 minutes, Grenoble 120 minutes, Lyon 145 minutes

 Val d’Isere is one of the best ski resorts in France.
 Famed for its quality skiing and vibrant apres-ski scene, it offers some of the most exciting slopes iin the world.
 The village is located at 1,850m.
 The highest point is 3,456m at the top of La Grande Motte glacier area it shares with Tignes.
 Snow conditions are invariably among the best in Europe.
 Sometimes skiing still takes place in July on the glacier.
 On the flip side, you can expect to pay high prices.

 Nearest airport: Chambéry, 120 minutes and Geneva, 170 minutes.